List of Kamen Rider Fourze characters: Toshiya Miura

 Toshiya Miura (三浦 俊也, Miura Toshiya) is a second-year AGHS student and a member of the American football team.
-Due to Shun Daimonji's father making unpopular decisions for the team and ruining his chances at playing football, Miura acquires a Zodiarts Switch and transforms into the Orion Zodiarts (オリオン・ゾディアーツ, Orion Zodiātsu) to seek revenge, only to be defeated by Kamen Rider Fourze.
+Due to Shun's father making unpopular decisions for the team and ruining his chances at playing football, Miura acquires a Zodiarts Switch and transforms into the Orion Zodiarts (オリオン・ゾディアーツ, Orion Zodiātsu) to seek revenge, only to be defeated by Kamen Rider Fourze.
 Despite this, Miura became addicted to the power of Zodiarts Switches and became a shut-in.
 Months later, Fourze, the Kamen Rider Club, and Miura's girlfriend Mari Yamamoto of the AGHS photography club investigate and learn of what happened to him and attempt to bring him back to school.
 When the Scorpion Zodiarts offers to turn him back into the Orion Zodiarts, Miura recalls his old self and resists the temptation before befriending Fourze and returning to AGHS as a member of the photography club to be with Yamamoto.

 As the Orion Zodiarts, Miura possesses superhuman strength and endurance and wields the Lemnos (リムノス, Rimunosu) club and Chios (キオス, Kiosu) shield.

 Toshiya Miura is portrayed by Masanori Mizuno (水野 真典, Mizuno Masanori).